kilpkonn/msc-thesis/main.typ

 ) <standardml-bfs-code>

 Consider the example where we are searching for a goal ```hs ?goal :: ([a], a -> String)``` that is a pair of a list of some type and a function of that type to `String`.
-Similar goals in real word could arise from finding a list together with a function that can map the elements to string to print them (`show` function).
+Similar goals in everyday life could arise from finding a list together with a function that can map the elements to strings to print them (`show` function).

-Note that in this example we want the first member of pair to be list, but we do not care of the types inside the list.
+Note that in this example, we want the first member of the pair to be list, but we do not care of the types inside the list.
-The only requirement is that the second member of pair can map the same type to ```hs String```.
+The only requirement is that the second member of the pair can map the same type to ```hs String```.
 We have the following items in scope:
 ```hs
 bar : Bar